BF-FrontEnd-class-2023/home/guides/class-workflows/check-ins.md

 > If you are blocked on something then a coach or classmate will get in touch to
 > help you

-## Module Retrospective

-At the end of each module you will post a _retrospective_ comment in your issue where you will look back over the module to summarize what went well and what can be better (for you and for HYF):

-- Me
-  - What was not clear, where did you get stuck?
-  - What was clear, what did you master?
-  - Where can you still use some help?
-  - Where can you help others moving forwards?
-- The Course
-  - What can there be more of?
-  - What can there be less of?
-  - What material were most helpful (from HYF or elsewhere)?
-  - What materials were least helpful?
-  - Any suggestions for future classes?

-After you've posted this comment you will add the `retro` label to your issue so your coaches know to read it.
-After reading it they will add the `checked-retro` label to your issue.